 Defenture completed the delivery of 75 VECTOR vehicles to the KCT in July 2020.

-In December 2022, Defenture received another order from the DMO to deliver at least 41 VECTOR vehicles to the Airborne Mobile Brigade (11 LMB), a unit of the Royal Netherlands Army.
-The first batch of the vehicles is expected to be delivered by mid-2024.
+In December 2022, Defenture received an order from the DMO, now known as the Dutch Material and IT Command (COMMIT), to deliver at least 41 VECTOR vehicles to the Airborne Mobile Brigade (11 LMB), a unit of the Royal Netherlands Army.
+The first test vehicle was handed over to COMMIT by Defenture in October 2023.